gdewael/cpg-transformer/README.md

 CaMelia will only return predictions for unobserved sites, whereas DeepCpG and CpG Transformer will return predictions for all sites.
 Hence, the latter two models can additionally de-noise methylation matrices.
 It has to be noted that DeepCpG does not incorporate any denoising objective in its design, and therefore is expected to de-noise less accurately than CpG Transformer.

 Scrap previous paragraph want kga da int script steken ...

+In this implementation, I have tried my best to parallellize and vectorize any preprocessing operations.
+For CaMelia, its heavy preprocessing incurs a computational cost that slows imputation time considerably compared to CpG Transformer and DeepCpG.

 ### Benchmarking